- Is your Adobe Acrobat DC install stuck? In this guide, we’re going to show you how to fix it once and for all.

 Antivirus software and their respective firewalls have a tendency to block downloaded content through Creative Cloud.

-In some instances, your antivirus can cause Adobe Acrobat Reader install stuck at 90 percent, and this is why it’s advised to disable it temporarily.
+In some instances, your antivirus can cause Adobe Acrobat Reader to install stuck at 90 percent, and this is why it’s advised to disable it temporarily.

 Since this process varies from one antivirus to another, please refer to your antivirus developer’s webpage for more info on the matter.